mohitpai/journey-optimizer.en/help/using/configuration/bcc-email.md

 ---
 title: Use BCC email
-description: Learn how to configure BCC email at the message preset level
+description: Learn how to configure BCC email at the channel surface level
 feature: Application Settings
 topic: Administration
 role: Admin